ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 She always wanted to be an actress, though.
 That I know.

-Given how I had introduced her as a possibility to my then co workers at Weber-Aufderhar, the HR person and the company lawyer, I did feel a bit embarassed.
+Given how I had introduced her as a possibility to my then co workers at Runolfsdottir Group, the HR person and the company lawyer, I did feel a bit embarassed.

 And I was on my own.